oscaroregan/portfolio/tow-boogie/index.md

 Throughout the build, I quickly realized how many **tools and materials** were required — every time I thought I had everything, something new was needed.
 It became a process of constant problem-solving and adaptation, learning to use each new tool and technique as the project evolved.
 By the end, I gained strong practical skills and a deeper understanding of how to merge electronics and mechanics in a marine environment.

-The **Tow Boogie** took a significant amount of **time, effort, and cost** to complete, but the result is a fully functional electric watercraft built entirely from raw materials and custom components.
+Building the **Tow Boogie** took a significant amount of **time, effort, and cost** to complete, but the result is a fully functional electric watercraft built entirely from raw materials and custom components.
 It remains a **work in progress**, with future updates aimed at improving performance, reliability, and usability.

 ---